Once, in a game against the Calgary Flames, Los Angeles Kings star forward Bernie Nicholls was elbowed in the face so hard he broke his jaw.

 "I kid you not that what they’re dealing with is the depression you would not wish on your worst enemy," Davidson said.
 "They talk to me about how they just drove home that night and actually considered just driving their car right into a wall.
 And these people have kids, they have wives, they have parents, and it’s scary as hell."

 Down the line, the 18-year veteran Nicholls says he and his fellow retirees are going to need "serious help."
 To that end, Nicholls and a growing swell of former players are speaking out about their struggles in their own words.
-Past and present NHL players such as Chapter 5 Foundation, an organization dedicated to helping former players transition to life after hockey., Malcolm David, Mike Peluso, Gary Leeman and have written about the toll head trauma has taken on them and their colleagues.
-Carcillo has started the
+Past and present NHL players such as Rich Clune, Malcolm David, Mike Peluso, Gary Leeman and Daniel Carcillo have written about the toll head trauma has taken on them and their colleagues.
+Carcillo has started the Chapter 5 Foundation, an organization dedicated to helping former players transition to life after hockey.

 "The only treatment Mr. Poeschek received for each of his concussions was an ice bag on head and stitches, if needed," the filing said.